dceliano/aes/README.md

 Whenever you are building Prazor, make sure you are in the vhls directory and type *autoreconf* followed by *./configure  TLM_POWER3=$TLM_POWER3 --with-tlm-power --with-speedo  --host=x86_64-pc-linux-gnu* ensuring all your environment variables are set properly.

-To correctly measure power on Prazor and have the output go to nominal.power.txt, add POWER3_TRC_2(aes0, "AES") to near line 567 in zynq.cpp.
+To correctly measure power on Prazor and have the output go to nominal.power.txt, add POWER3_TRC_2(aes0, "AES") to ~line 567 in zynq.cpp.

 test
 ======